Serenna4/Emerald-Ash-Borer-Capstone-Project/README.md

 - Collect Data not needing web scrapers
 - Select Which Datasets to Use
 - Data Cleaning
-- Reach out to Meridith
 - Move data into Railway

 **Risks and impediments**
 - We beileve we will have to use web scraping to gather some of the map data.
-So far we are having trouble with collecting the latitude an dlongitude information.
+So far we are having trouble with collecting the latitude and longitude information.

 ## Week 6